 - The percentage proficient and above-the benchmark used to determine adequate yearly progress under NCLB-is the sum of the middle and top segments of the bars (percentage proficient plus percentage advanced). - The percentage basic and above is the sum of all three segments of the bars (percentage basic plus percentage proficient plus percentage advanced). - The sums that result from adding the segments of the bars in these ways correspond with the percentages proficient and above, and basic and above, shown in tables 3 and 4.
 In a few instances, however, the sums in the figures may differ from those in the tables by a percentage point due to rounding. - The bars do not total 100% because students who score below the basic level are not displayed. - By looking at the percentages in each segment of the bars, one can see how achievement trends at the three levels interact.
 Ideally, one would want to see increases at all three levels, as more students move from below basic to basic achievement, from basic to proficient, and from proficient to advanced.
 But other scenarios may also be illuminating.
 For example, gains may occur in the percentage basic even if the percentage proficient and above has stayed the same, suggesting that progress has been made in moving students from the below basic to the basic level.
-Or, if the percentage proficient has grown while the percentages basic and advanced have shrunk, this suggests most of the academic attention was focused on moving "bubble kids" from the basic to proficient levels, with little or no attention to the highest- and lowest-performing students. - Some states use different labels for their achievement levels instead of basic, proficient, and advanced.
+Or, if the percentage proficient has grown while the percentages basic and advanced have shrunk, this suggests that educators may have focused a great deal of attention on moving students from the basic to proficient levels. - Some states use different labels for their achievement levels instead of basic, proficient, and advanced.
 The specific state labels are listed in the Test Characteristics section at the beginning of this profile.

-Figure IL-3.
+Figure MO-3.
 Percentages of Students Scoring at the Advanced, Proficient, and Basic Levels in Reading